College of Media & Communication Career Center

 - Word choice

 Never underestimate the power of your word choices in the cover letter.
-Be powerful and concise in your writing.
-Here are some examples:
+Use powerful and concise action verbs.
+For examples:

 Cover Letter Writing Tips